Defining functions

 query adds a new function to the schema for future use. -

-undefine fun <function name>
+undefine fun <function_name>

 .
 Anundefine